-12. Adjournment
+4. Adjournment

-A motion was made, seconded and passed to adjourn the meeting at 6:58 p.m.
+A motion was made, seconded and passed to adjourn the meeting at 6:10 p.m.
+The next meeting is scheduled for January 21, 2016, 6:00 p.m.

 To the Board of Trustees and Citizens' Oversight Committee Rancho Santiago Community College District Santa Ana, California